 - Analyze your market's lifestyle characteristics.
 Using restaurant market research methods, you may discover that many of your potential customers are vegan.
 It follows then that your menu should incorporate vegan based dishes.

 - Study the spending patterns of different groups.
 Again there are studies online that will provide this information.
-A survey by LendEDU, for example, discovered that Millennials prioritize restaurant food over r
+A survey by LendEDU, for example, discovered that Millennials prioritize restaurant food over retirement savings.

 Research Your Competition